Asthma, why tree pollen, alcohol and cold make it worse

 They should make an appointment with their doctor or asthma nurse for an asthma review, ideally within 48 hours of their attack.

 We really hope you have a wonderful, asthma-free Spring holiday, now that you know what to look out for!

-First Aid for Life provides this information for guidance and it is not in any way a substitute for medical advice.
-First Aid for Life is not responsible or liable for any diagnosis made, or actions taken based on this information.
+Please visit www.firstaidforlife.org.uk, firstname.lastname@example.org or tel: 0208 675 4036 for more information about our courses.
+First Aid for life provides this information for guidance and it is not in any way a substitute for medical advice.
+In conclusion, First Aid for Life is not responsible or liable for any diagnosis made, or actions taken based on this information.